-A brand video is one of the most impactful marketing tools you can use to build trust on screens.
+A brand video is one of the most powerful marketing tools you can have.

 It should combine the best elements of story telling and execution to create a video that is so compelling your customers feel that they know, like and trust you without ever having met you.

 It is second best only to a face to face pitch.

 But not every brand video is well executed.
 A strong story will not stand up alone without great visual elements.
 Beautiful imagery can be wasted with a poor narration.
 And without nuanced post-production, the final product will feel a bit blah.

 You need a video partner who you confidently rely on to make it the best it can be.

 So before you tell your brand story, here’s what to consider.

 Also called a profile video, an about us video or a your story video it’s a high quality, evergreen piece of video content around the 1 to 2 minute mark that tells the story behind your brand.